MichValenz/README-generator/README.md

   No contributions

   ## Testing
-  After cloning the remote repository onto your computer open in desired code editor and use the terminal to interact.
+  After cloning the remote repository onto your computer open in desired code editor and use the terminal on the index.js file to interact.
 Test the project by answering the prompt questions and creating a test README.

   ## License
   This project has an MIT license.